Key vs File-Based Translation Management Systems: Balancing the Pros and Cons

-In a File-based TMS or File-based translation, we have our content as files that come as a whole.
+In a file-based TMS, or file-based translation, we have our content "compressed" in files that come as a whole.
 As part of an automation process, the content gets translated by referencing the translations from those specific files.
-The translation process can be done either by translators or computer-aided tools bundled within the platform.
-If there is a translated content for a particular locale, it can be loaded as part of the request.
+The translation process can be done either by professional translators or built-in machine translation capabilities.
+If there is translated content for a particular locale—which stands for a region that shares the same language and culture—it can be loaded as part of the request.

 - Fast to execute: As the content is already bundled with the translation, we just load it; this happens because the content may be cached or pre-rendered as part of the deployment process.

-- Conventional: Using PO, MO files, for example, to manage the translation is widely and well supported.
+- Conventional: Using PO and MO files, for example, to manage the translation is widely and well-supported.

 - Easy to automate: You can set pipelines to bundle the translations together.